CGCL-codes/FastCryptGPU/README.md

 ## Introduction
-FastCryptGPU is a GPU-based system for privacy-preserving machine learning based on secure multi-party computation (MPC), which is more efficient and supports maximum pooling.
+FastCryptGPU is a GPU-based system for privacy-preserving machine learning based on secure multi-party computation (MPC).
+The system is efficient and supports max pooling.
 The system supports end-to-end training/inference on the GPU.

 While the latest GPU-based framework CryptGPU accelerates the linear computation of secure neural networks, it is non-linear computationally inefficient and does not support maximum pooling.
 In this work, we propose a hierarchical design scheme for a GPU-based secure neural network that is more efficient and supports maximum pooling.
-First, implement an arithmetically optimized activation layer, the scheme avoids Boolean circuit calculation and entirely runs on arithmetic secret sharing, thereby effectively reducing communication costs, better utilizing GPU computing performance.
-Then, implemented a safe and efficient forward propagation and backpropagation of linear layer, activation function, maximum pooling, and loss function.
+First, we implement an arithmetically optimized activation layer.
+The scheme avoids Boolean circuit calculation and runs entirely on arithmetic secret sharing.
+It effectively reduces communication costs and makes better use of GPU computing performance.
+Then, we implement a safe and efficient forward propagation and backpropagation of linear layer, activation function, maximum pooling, and loss function.

 Figure 1: System Architecture
 <img src="Architecture.png"/>

 The base architecture of our system is adapted from [CryptGPU](https://github.com/jeffreysijuntan/CryptGPU) and [CrypTen](https://github.com/facebookresearch/crypten).
-Our system is mainly base on CryptGPU(), which is mainly base on CrypTen.
+Our system is mainly based on CryptGPU, which is mainly based on CrypTen.

 [CryptGPU](https://github.com/jeffreysijuntan/CryptGPU) is a system for privacy-preserving machine learning based on secure multi-party computation (MPC).  supports end-to-end training/inference on the GPU.
 This implementation is according to the paper: [CryptGPU: Fast Privacy-Preserving Machine Learning on the GPU](https://arxiv.org/abs/2104.10949) by Sijun Tan, Brian Knott, Yuan Tian, David J. Wu.